FTSE falls as Hong Kong unrest hits Asia-exposed stocks

 "In addition, the slowdown in recent European economic indicators is also casting a shadow over commodity demand, whilst the previous spike in metal prices looks to have raised supply, a factor now also weighing on prices."

-Banks active in Asia such as HSBC and Standard Chartered fell 2.3 percent and 1.7 percent while miners Rio Tinto and BHP Billiton, which have big Asian operations, were down 1.3 percent and 0.7 percent respectively.
+Asia-exposed banks Standard Chartered and HSBC both fell 1.7 percent, while miners Rio Tinto and BHP Billiton, which have significant operations in Asia, were down 1.2 percent and 0.8 percent respectively.

 "We're seeing some impact on the international banks, especially Standard Chartered," said Jeremy Batstone-Carr, head of private client research at Charles Stanley.